Aunty Skates Is Breaking The ‘Toxic Aunty’ Stereotypes With Her Viral Skateboarding Videos

 Social Media Accounts

-Oorbee said in an interview that she started Aunty Skates amid this pandemic in order to inspire people and spread positivity and happiness among everyone.
-Things started going upward for her when she started a TikTok account and gained 30,000 followers within just a few months and also, she gained more than 70,000 followers on Instagram with her viral videos.
+Oorbee said in an interview that she started Aunty Skates amid the pandemic in order to inspire people and spread positivity and happiness among everyone.
+Things started going upward for her when she started a TikTok account and gained 30,000 followers within just a few months and also, she gained more than 70,000 views on Instagram viral videos.

 Although, she has gained a lot of support from everyone but her journey was not at all easy.
 She had to go through her fair share of trolling.
 Having a dark complexion, she had to face racism.
 Also, she was trolled by young 14-year-old boys but she ignores all of that and keeps moving on with her tremendous journey.